cope/strictr/improvements/2025-01-XX-strictr-extreme-simplification-plan.md

-# Strictr Extreme Simplification Plan
+# Strictr Code Quality and Simplification Plan

 **Date:** July 16, 2025
 **Project:** strictr
-**Goal:** Reduce codebase from ~339 lines across 12 files to ~100-150 lines across 2-3 files maximum
+**Goal:** Improve code quality and simplify the codebase from ~339 lines to ~200-250 lines while maintaining good organization

 ## Overview

-The current strictr project is over-engineered with excessive utility functions, complex abstractions, and unnecessary dependencies.
-This plan outlines how to dramatically simplify the codebase while maintaining all core functionality.
+The current strictr project has some over-engineered components and unnecessary dependencies.
+This plan outlines how to simplify the codebase while maintaining all core functionality and keeping good code organization with proper separation of concerns.

 ## Current State Analysis

 ### Files & Lines Count
-- **Total Files:** 12 files
+- **Total Files:** 11 files (was 12, removed fix.extension.ts)
-- **Total Lines:** ~339 lines
+- **Total Lines:** ~297 lines (was 339, reduced by removing fix.extension.ts and simplifying convert.files.to.objects.ts)
 - **Main Dependencies:** lodash, cli-color, cli-table, commander

 ### Current Structure